 Robo-Advisor?

 Betterment is the best platform for the average investor.
-There’s no account minimum, no minimum deposit, and you can get up to one year managed free.
+There’s no account minimum, and no minimum deposit, and you can get up to one year managed for free.

 The Smart Deposit feature automatically invests any excess cash in your bank account to makes it easy to start building wealth automatically.